 - An infectious person may have no symptoms

-- Methods of physical distancing of at least six feet and the importance of combining physical distancing with the wearing of face
+- Methods of physical distancing and the importance of combining physical distancing with the wearing of face

 - The fact that particles containing the virus can travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be

 - The importance of frequent hand washing with soap and water for at least 20 seconds and using hand sanitizer